Chapter 1 : The Last Funeral

 Ron took the paper and glanced through it.
 “He’s at St. Mungo’s.
 They say he should recover.”

 “Good.
 That’s good,” Ginny said, trying to calm her breathing.
 At least her heartbeat was beginning to slow.
-She sort of dreaded seeing him again – the last time they’d seen each other had been less than comfortable – but she couldn’t pretend not to care.
+She sort of dreaded seeing him again – their last conversation had been less than comfortable – but she couldn’t pretend not to care.
 “When are we going to visit?”

 “As soon as possible.
 Tomorrow,” Harry said forcefully.
 He had risen from his armchair and seemed on edge.
 “First thing in the morning.
 I need to apologize.”